Xenocyon: Canis (Xenocyon) lycaonoides

-and the beginning of the Middle Pleistocene of Eurasia and Africa → L. pictus Middle–Late Pleistocene and now the extant African descendant.
+and the beginning of the Middle Pleistocene of Eurasia and Africa → L. pictus Middle Pleistocene to the present day.

 The diversity of the wolf-sized species decreased by the end of the Early Pleistocene and into the Middle Pleistocene of Europe and Asia.
 These wolves include the large hypercarnivorous Canis (Xenocyon) lycaonoides that was comparable in size with the modern gray wolf (C. lupus) northern populations and the small Mosbach wolf (C. mosbachensis) that is comparable in size to the modern Indian wolf (C. l. pallipes).
 Both types of wolves could be found existing from England and Greece across Europe to the high latitudes of Siberia through to Transbaikalia, Tajikistan, Mongolia, and China.
+Remains of both canid species are also found in Ubeidiya, in the southern Levant.
 The true gray wolves did not make an appearance until the end of the Middle Pleistocene, 500-300 thousand years ago.

 Fossil evidence to dated 1.8 million years ago from Dmanisi, Georgia in the southern Caucasus suggests that they were cooperative hunters which cared for their sick, injured and disabled pack members similar to the modern grey wolf.

 It preyed on antelope, deer, elephant calves, aurochs, baboons, wild horses and possibly humans.
 It was probably the ancestor of the African wild dog (Lycaon pictus) and possibly the dhole (Cuon alpinus) of southeastern Asia, the extinct Sardinian dhole (Cynotherium sardous) and perhaps two extinct Javanese dogs (Merriam's dog (Megacyon merriami) and the Trinil dog (Mececyon trinilensis)).

 Just before the appearance of the dire wolf (Aenocyon dirus), North America was invaded by the genus Xenocyon, which was as large as A. dirus and more hypercarnivorous.
 The fossil record shows them as rare and it is assumed that they could not compete with the newly derived A. dirus.
 These have been ascribed to Xenocyon lycaonoides, with Xenocyon texanus from as far south as Texas as its taxonomic synonym.